-Created by The Julia Child Foundation for Gastronomy and the Culinary Arts in 2015, the Julia Child Award is given to an individual who has made a profound and significant difference in the way America cooks, eats and drinks.
+Created by The Julia Child Foundation for Gastronomy and the Culinary Arts in 2015, the Julia Child Award is given to an individual (or team!) who has made a profound and significant difference in the way America cooks, eats and drinks.

 The Foundation will present the fourth annual award in association with the Smithsonian’s National Museum of American History at a gala event to be held in Washington, D.C. on November 1, 2018.

 Each year, the recipient receives a uniquely designed award engraved with his/her name and year of honor.
 In addition, the Foundation makes a $50,000 grant to the food-related non-profit of the recipient’s choosing.